SAP-archive/teched2021-ANA260/exercises/Section 1 - Creating Your First Story/README.md

 ![Image 70_71_72](https://user-images.githubusercontent.com/90856848/137978113-fd5b3b06-d6ab-4ad1-bfea-20b3fb233868.png)

-<br> **Quality Check!** Does your table have the Product, Sales Manager, and Gross Margins columns?
+<br> ⚠️**Quality Check!** Does your table have the Product, Sales Manager, and Gross Margins columns?

-There has been an Order Date field added to our table.
+🚩There has been an Order Date field added to our table.
 If we expand on all, Gross Margin will be separated into yearly sums.
 We want to see our Gross Margin % in our table but we currently do not have that measure in our data model.
 We can create the Gross Margin % measure as a calculation with the Sales Revenue and Gross Margin measures

 ![Quality Check 3](https://user-images.githubusercontent.com/90856848/137978245-4ac60fa9-c59f-41bb-a004-a24999f17150.png)

-<br> We may be looking for more insights from our data and can do so by creating a calculation!
+<br> 🚩We may be looking for more insights from our data and can do so by creating a calculation!

 73. Click the **More** Icon for Account